ush19/wikiViz/README.md

 # wikiViz

 ##  Inspiration
-The inspiration for this project was drawn from [@terrence.png](https://www.tiktok.com/@terrence.png) on TikTok who receives two Wikipedia search results from commenters and uses context to go from the first Wikipedia search page to the second Wikipedia search page.
-Combined with my interest in network science, I thought it'd be interesting to build a program to calculate the shortest path between any two provided Wikipedia page searches, if any.
+The inspiration for this project was drawn from [@terrence.png](https://www.tiktok.com/@terrence.png) on TikTok who maps two Wikipedia pages to each other with only the page's content and context.
+Combined with my interest in network science, I thought it'd be interesting to build a program to build the connections from nodes (Wikipedia pages) and the links which would lead from Wikipedia page A to Wikipedia page B.

 ##  Goals
 - Calculate the shortest path between two Wikipedia pages, if any.
-- Calculate degrees of separation between Wikipedia pages, if any.
+- Return degrees of separation between Wikipedia pages if such a path exists.
 -

 ##  Future Considerations